NiryoRobotics/pyniryo2/docs/source/api_doc/sound.rst

 The use of these functions is explained in the :ref:`NiryoTopics <source/api_doc/niryo_topics:NiryoTopic>`, section.
 They allow the acquisition of data in real time by callbacks or by direct call.

-.. list-table:: Led Ring's Niryo Topics
+.. list-table:: Sound's Niryo Topics
    :header-rows: 1
    :widths: auto
    :stub-columns: 0